lorainelab/integrated-genome-browser/README.md

 # To build and run IGB

 1. Install JDK 21 equipped with Java FX.
-2. Install Apache mvn, required to build IGB.
+2. Install Apache mvn, required to build IGB the way the IGB development team does it.
 3. Clone the [team repository](https://bitbucket.org/lorainelab/integrated-genome-browser) to your desktop.
-4. Inside the local copy, check out the branch you wish to build.
-Review branch names to identify currently released version of IGB.
 The default branch is the main development branch.
-5. Build IGB using maven.
+4. Build IGB using maven.
 Skip tests to save time.
-6. Run IGB using the run_igb script for your platform.
+5. Run IGB using the run_igb script for your platform.

 ### Example: